A&B: An abbreviation that many conference venues use for Accommodation & Breakfast.

 Video Conference: A meeting which takes place between delegates that are not located in the same area/town etc. This can be organised in any venue with the aid of specific audio visual equipment.

 Waitlist: Term used when a specific date already has an interested party who are holding space provisionally, the new client will then be waitlisted (also known as 2nd option).
+Or when an event is fully booked, new delegates wanting to register are held on a waitlist for cancellations.

 Web Conferencing: Web browser-based video-conferencing.